juice-shop/juice-shop-ctf/README.md

 ## Licensing [![license](https://img.shields.io/github/license/bkimminich/juice-shop-ctf-server.svg)](LICENSE)

 This program is free software: you can redistribute it and/or modify it under the terms of the [MIT license](LICENSE).
-OWASP Juice Shop CTF-Server and any contributions are Copyright © by Bjoern Kimminich 2016.
+OWASP Juice Shop CTF and any contributions are Copyright © by Bjoern Kimminich 2016.

 ![Juice Shop Logo](https://raw.githubusercontent.com/bkimminich/juice-shop/master/app/public/images/JuiceShop_Logo.png)